A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

 This four-grain bourbon (the same mash bill as its Barnegat White Whiskey) is the first to be made in New Jersey since prohibition.
-It was distilled at least three times to 140 proof before being matured in new, charred, American oak casks.
+It was distilled at least three times to 140 proof before being matured in new, charred American oak casks.

 Tasting Notes: